uk-tre/community-management/README.md

 [![All Contributors](https://img.shields.io/github/all-contributors/uk-tre/community-management?color=ee8449&style=flat-square)](#contributors)

+<mark>**All material in this repository is shared as a work in progress.
+Some material may be missing, under review, or no longer in scope.
+Please contact the Project & Engagement Cordinator isha.sharma@mft.nhs.uk if you have questions about reuse or contribution.**</mark>

 # community-management
 This repo is for community management, including event planning, meeting notes, governance, discussions.
 Use this repo for everything that is not direct content for the website